Our range of limescale inhibitors all come with a ‘real’ guarantee - others may not

 are not guaranteed, but enjoy over 98% success.

-Price shown of £11 is for single LimeStops.
-For larger orders, we would quote you.
+Price shown of £10 is for single LimeStops.
+For larger orders of 10 or more, postage

 The guarantee against ‘scaling-up’ is dependent on the LimeStop being installed for

 at least two years.
 If your combi boiler, thermal store (not heat bank), washing

 machine, dishwasher, shower, or pipes should ‘scale-up’ to the detriment of water